close

 Words: 883|Pages: 2|5 min read

-I grew up in India, and for the first 10 years of my life, dinner began the same manner.
+I grew up in India, and for the first 10 years of my life, dinner began in the same manner.
 My mom would tell me to bow my head, and together our family would deliver the dinner prayer.
 “Goddace gracely, Goddace goose, lettusce thanken.
 Amen.”
 I remember lip-syncing the words as if I knew the prayer, pretending I had remembered.
 In fact, for a long time, I thought the dinner prayer was in a foreign language, as it sounded so odd.
 Even though I had no idea what I was trying to say, I would bow my head and recite, “God is good, God is great, let us thank him for our food.
 Amen.”

 Each evening our family would sit down on a white floor in the living room and eat dinner.
 We all would sit down shoulder to shoulder, in a straight line.
 I would sit next to my father, and my sister sat next to me, who sat next to my mother.
 My father sat next to a baby pink wall on which the telephone hung.
-If the phone rang during dinner, he would answer with a echoing “Hello” and quickly ask the person to please call back later.
+If the phone rang during dinner, he would answer with an echoing “Hello” and quickly ask the person to please call back later.
 After the prayer, my father would turn the television on and we would always watch Crime Patrol.
-I would ask many questions throughout the series, and only during the advertisements my would mom try to answer my questions.
+I would ask many questions throughout the series, and only during the advertisements would my mom try to answer my questions.
 I asked many of the same questions repeatedly, but no matter how many times I asked, my mom would always patiently explain again.

 Gradually, dinner came to incorporate more responsibility.
 It was my job to pour the chocolate milk, because I was taller and stronger than my sister, more able to handle pouring a heavy gallon of milk into our glasses.
 She was assigned to set the table, though I couldn’t stand that she always did it wrong, so I would follow along behind her and put the ceramic plates in the right place and refold the napkins.
 At some point, my family outgrew the “God is great” prayer and we moved on to our own, improvised devotions.
-My greatest dinnertime fear (aside from the presence of bottle gourd and ridge gourd on my plate (a nasty vegetable dish) my mother began to randomly request that I bless the meal.
-I couldn't stand doing the blessing that, because I didn’t know how to do it.
+My greatest dinnertime fear (aside from the presence of bottle gourd and ridge gourd on my plate—a nasty vegetable dish) was when my mother began to randomly request that I bless the meal.
+I couldn't stand doing the blessing because I didn’t know how to do it.
 Yet, once finished, I would sigh in relief that my prayer duty was fulfilled for that moment and hopefully at least a couple more weeks.

 Get a custom paper now from our expert writers.

 In my opinion, joint family dinners are something that will definitely go down in the history of our family.
 When we stopped observing the traditions of having a joint dinner, problems arose between us and the relationship deteriorated, and when we returned to the traditions, everything fell into place!
+Family dinners are more than just meals; they are a bonding ritual that cements our relationships and keeps us connected.

 Image of Dr. Oliver Johnson